Princess of Wales: Margaret Hanmer and Catrin, daughter of Glyndŵr

 Margaret Hanmer, sometimes known as Marred ferch Dafydd (her Welsh name), was the wife of Owain Glyndŵr.
-Some modern historians have accorded her the title 'Princess of Wales'.
+Some modern historians have accorded her the title "Princess of Wales".

 Catrin was one of the children of Owain Glyndŵr and Margaret Hanmer.
-In November 1402, she married Sir Edmund Mortimer, the second son of Edmund Mortimer, 3rd Earl of March and through his mother, a great-grandson of Edward III of England.
+In November 1402, she married Edmund Mortimer, the second son of Edmund Mortimer, 3rd Earl of March and through his mother, a great-grandson of Edward III of England.

 Edmund Mortimer died during the siege of Harlech Castle in 1409, of unknown causes.
 Catrin was subsequently captured alongside her three daughters, and they were taken to the Tower of London, along with Catrin's mother and one of her sisters.
 The deaths and burials of Catrin and her daughters are recorded, but the causes of their deaths remain unknown.
 They were laid to rest at St Swithin's Church in London.